Texas Administrative Code

 (1) License.

-(B) Licenses shall be issued in the name of the applicant.
+(B) Licenses must be issued in the name of the applicant.

 (C) License expiration dates may be adjusted by the department to create licensing periods less than two years for administrative purposes.

-(D) An application for an initial license or for the renewal of a license may be denied to a person or legal entity who owns or who has owned any portion of an EMS provider service or who operates/manages or who/which has operated/managed any portion of an EMS provider service which has been sanctioned by or which has a proposed disciplinary action/sanction pending against it by the department or any other local, state or federal agency.
+(D) An application for an initial license or for the renewal of a license may be denied to a person or legal entity who owns or has owned any portion of an EMS provider service or who operates or manages or has operated or managed any portion of an EMS provider service that has been sanctioned by or that has a proposed disciplinary action or sanction pending against it by the department or any other local, state, or federal agency.

-(E) The license will be issued in the form of a certificate which shall be prominently displayed in a public area of the provider's primary place of business.
+(E) The license will be issued in the form of a certificate that must be prominently displayed in a public area of the provider's primary place of business.

-(F) An EMS Provider License issued by the department shall not be transferable to another person or entity.
+(F) An EMS provider license issued by the department is not transferable to another person or entity.

 (2) Vehicle Authorization.

-(A) The department will issue an authorization for each vehicle to be operated by the applicant which meets all criteria for approval as defined in subsection (d) of this section.
+(A) The department issues an authorization for each vehicle operated by the applicant meeting all criteria for approval as defined in this subsection.

-(B) A vehicle authorization shall be issued for the following levels of service, and a provider may operate at a higher level of service based on appropriate staffing, equipment and medical direction for that level.
-A vehicle authorization will include a level of care designation at one of the following levels:
+(B) A vehicle authorization is issued for the following levels of service.
+A provider may operate at a higher level of service based on appropriate staffing, equipment, and medical direction for that level.
+A vehicle authorization includes a level of care designation at one of the following levels:

 (i) Basic Life Support (BLS);